Microsoft Licensing

 A few notable differences:

-Note: Capacity-based modules like Marketing donโ€™t neatly fit into per-user comparisons.
+Note: Capacity-based modules, such as Marketing, donโ€™t neatly fit into per-user comparisons.
 A marketing app at $1,500/month might serve five or 50 usersโ€”the cost doesnโ€™t change with user count, only with the size of your marketing contact database.

 Always evaluate such products on a case-by-case basis.
 Sometimes, the breakeven point versus a per-user model is very favorable; other times, it can be expensive if your usage is high.